 Note: The festive season draws near and I will be travelling over the next two weekends.
 I hope to get at least one article out over that period but if not, now you know why.

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

-Issue 13/2018: Australia's encryption gamble was compiled by Dr Justin Pyvis and delivered on 09 December, 2018.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to his Keybase or Twitter account.
+Issue 13: Australia's encryption gamble was compiled by Justin Pyvis and delivered on 09 December 2018.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.